Disclosure: When you buy through links on our website we may earn a commission.

 Can you fly with pepper spray in carry-on?

-Will pepper spray set off a metal detector?
+Can pepper spray go through a metal detector?

-Yes, pepper spray is in a metal container, which will set off the airport detectors.
+Pepper spray is in a metal container, which will set off the airport detectors.
+The chances of a TSA agent finding your pepper spray are pretty big.

 Additional Resources

-If you are looking for more tutorials, walkthroughs, and troubleshooting on TSA approved, here are some additional posts about TSA approved:
+If you are looking for more tutorials, walkthroughs, and troubleshooting on TSA, here are some additional posts about TSA:

 Can You Travel With Pepper Spray – Conclusion

-The answer to can you travel with pepper spray is yes and no. TSA gives guidelines, yet each airline will set its own rules to fit its needs.
+The answer to “Can you bring pepper spray on a plane?” is yes and no. TSA gives guidelines, yet each airline will set its own rules to fit its needs.
 At the same time, a personal pepper spray canister can not be a carry on item.

 If a pepper spray canister is allowed on a plane, it must be in your checked bags and meet the FAA stipulations.